-Salmon are an iconic species in the Greenway inextricably woven into the cultural, ecological and historical fabric of the Greenway NHA.
+Salmon are an iconic species, inextricably woven into the cultural, ecological, and historical fabric of the Greenway NHA.
 While some populations remain strong, others are under threat because of habitat loss and degradation, passage barriers, and climate change.
-Conserving and recovering salmon is essential to preserving and honoring the heritage of the Greenway, and it requires coordinated efforts on land and in the water.
-Salmon recovery efforts are led by tribes and federal and state agencies that co-manage fisheries in this region.
+Conserving and recovering salmon are essential to preserving and honoring the heritage of the Greenway, and it requires coordinated efforts on land and in the water.
+Salmon recovery efforts are led by Tribes and federal and state agencies that co-manage fisheries in this region.
 These agencies are further supported by a wide array of public and private entities.